Explicit 27: Eye of the Tiger - Survivor

 I don't...

-Well, so it's probably what's easier to license, let's be honest.
+Well, it's probably what's easier to license.

 19:09